dansleboby/ZoomPHP-sdk/docs/Api/ChatChannelsAccountLevelApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$channel_id = "channel_id_example"; // string | Channel Id.
+$channel_id = 'channel_id_example'; // string | Channel Id.
-$user_id = "user_id_example"; // string | Unique identifier of the user who is the owner of this channel.
+$user_id = 'user_id_example'; // string | Unique identifier of the user who is the owner of this channel.
 $page_size = 30; // int | The number of records returned with a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->listChannelMembers($channel_id, $user_id, $page_size, $next_page_token);